Next Start

 Specialized Yamaha Training at MMI

 Does working with Yamaha as a motorcycle technician interest you?
-Take the next step in furthering your education by enrolling in the YamaPro program at MMI.
-Specialized training can help make you stand out when you’re applying to entry-level positions at Yamaha dealerships.1
+Enroll in the YamaPro program after completing core training at MMI.
+Building brand-specific skills can help make you stand out when you’re applying to entry-level positions at Yamaha dealerships.1.1

-Find out more about admissions requirements and the program by visiting us online.
+Find out more about MMI’s admissions requirements and the YamaPro program by visiting us online.
 You can request more information here or by calling 1-800-834-7308.

 MMI Campuses That Offer Yamaha Motorcycle Mechanic Training